 Alternatively, at the end of the growing season, you can take a tip or stem cuttings and start them indoors during the winter.

 This will mean sacrificing your existing plants and replacing them with their offspring in the new growing season.

 The easiest way to overwinter geraniums is to sacrifice the parent plant and start new plants by taking cuttings that you can restart indoors during the winter.
 Here are some tips to help you do this successfully.

 - Begin by making sure that your pruning knife or pruning scissors are very sharp.

-- Cut three or four inch cuttings from the ends of branches.
+- Cut three or four-inch cuttings from the ends of branches.

 - Pinch the lower leaves off of your cuttings.

-- Coat the base of each cutting with a root hormone and place the cuttings in rooting medium consisting of coarse sand alone or mixed with sphagnum peat moss in small plastic or clay pots.
+- Coat the base of each cutting with a rooting hormone and place the cuttings in a rooting medium consisting of coarse sand alone or mixed with sphagnum peat moss in small plastic or clay pots.
 The cuttings should be inserted to a depth that will allow them to stand on their own without support.

-- Water your cuttings thoroughly and drape clear plastic over them lightly to prevent them losing water and wilting.
+- Water your cuttings thoroughly and drape clear plastic over them lightly to prevent them from losing water and wilting.